KevinVitale/GW2Kit/README.md

 ### Available Information

-The following endpoints all assume `GET`.
-For full details, refer to the API's documentation.
+The GW2Kit SDK supports all the following endpoints (which is the entirety of the GW2 API at the time of writing):

 #### Locations